-Often, teachers are neglected in the formulation of policy in education, and worse still, innovations in education disregard teachers' role in the effective execution of governments' policies.
-That is why Adedoyin (1988) observes that innovation in education fans to encore the teachers their rightful place in the smooth and successful implementation of government policies.
+Often, teachers are neglected in the formulation of policy in education, and worse still, innovations in education disregard teachers' role in the effective execution of government's policies.
+That is why Adedoyin (1988) observes that innovation in education fails to accord the teachers their rightful place in the smooth and successful implementation of government policies.
 Government fails to realize that teachers themselves are not only agents of change but also innovator in a society, and therefore they are to be recognized as they should when innovation in education that would reflect government policies are to be made.

-To support this, Adeyinka (1990) gives an instance of when Social Studies was to be introduced and there was no adequate preparation of teachers to effectively handle and teach the subject in schools.
+To support this, Adeyinka (1990) gives an instance of when Social studies was to be introduced and there was no adequate preparation of teachers to effectively handle and teach the subject in schools.
 As a consequence, social studies which in United State America is considered an important subject as noted by Adeyinka (1990), is relegated to the background.
-Adedoyin (1988) also notes that the result of this inadequate preparation of teachers to cope with the teaching of social studies is that the subject not only made a slow start but also faces some biases among the educational administrators as well as lecturers in the tertiary institutions.
-This may account for the inability of the subject as citizenship education to achieve the objectives for which it is set.
+Adedoyin (1988) also notes that the result of this inadequate preparation of teachers to cope with the teaching of social studies makes the subject to have a slow start and the subject biases among the educational administrators as well as lecturers in the tertiary institutions.

-In order to prevent what happened to social studies from affecting the introduction of environmental education in schools, this study is conducted to find out the student teacher views on the introduction of environmental education in the Nigeria social studies curriculum.
+In order to prevent what happened to social studies from affecting the introduction of environmental education in schools, this study was conducted to find out the student teachers' views on the introduction of environmental education in the Nigerian social studies curriculum.

-Statement of the problem
+Statement of the Problem

 Various studies have been conducted on the desirability of environmental education and its integration into the school curriculum.
-Such studies include those of Larson (1976), Nigerian Educational Research and Development Council (NERDC) (1992), Aina (1992), and Salami (1997).
-Adedayo and Olawepo (1997) note that environmental degradation caused by human activities provides justification for the need to introduce environmental education at all levels of education.
-According to NERDC (1992), the Federal Government has even directed its agency, NERDC, to infuse environmental education elements into the new citizenship education curriculum of primary and secondary schools.
-However, Naibi (1982) and Salami (1997) discovered that teachers had a remarkable low knowledge of the basic concepts of environmental education.
+Such studies include those of Larsen (1976), and the Nigerian Educational Research and Development Council (NERDC) (1992); Aina (1992), and

+Salami (1997).
+Adedayo and Olawepo (1997) noted that environmental degradation caused by human activities provides justification for the need to introduce environmental education at all levels of education.
+According to NERDC (1992), the Federal Government of Nigeria has even directed its agency, NERDC, to infuse environmental education elements into the new citizenship education curriculum of primary and secondary schools.
+However, Naibi (1982) and Salami (1997) discovered that teachers had a remarkably low knowledge of the basic concepts of environmental education.
 To Olawepo and Jekayinfa (1998), it is not surprising to see environmental education not taught as it is supposed to be because teachers are not aware of the programme.
 The finding that environmental education has not gained ground is probably a reflection of the inadequate preparation of teachers to handle it.
 It is based on this fact that this study is designed to find out the views of student teachers on the inclusion of environmental education in social studies curriculum.